-Kerstin grew up in East Germany (GDR) and lives now with her family on the Isle of Wight in the south of England, being the main carer at Corvid Isle (https://corvid-isle.co.uk/), a sanctuary for wild rescue birds, mainly corvids.
+Kerstin grew up in East Germany (GDR), lived with her family on the Isle of Wight for nearly 20 years before relocating 700 miles north to the Highlands in the middle of the pandemic.
+She is the main carer at Corvid Isle (https://corvid-isle.co.uk/), a sanctuary for wild rescue birds, mainly corvids.

-Only recently she had time to take up photography again and wants to share her pictures, mostly taken on the island, to a wider audience.
+Only recently she had time to take up photography again and wants to share her pictures with a wider audience.
 Her photography work was exhibited at Dimbola Lodge, Freshwater, Isle of Wight, the home of photography pioneer Julia Margaret Cameron, in 2006 and at local hospitals.

 I like taking photographs of the world around me, mostly the natural world.
 I am mesmerised by the beauty, the artwork and secret of nature in itself.
 Being able to be aware and look closely to see the infinite patterns, forms, colours and shades in even the seemingly most insignificant components and beings in our environment, is precious to me.
 They all play a part in the “bigger picture”, called Earth.